 Just cause is the most essential jus ad bellum requirement, and the one whose importance is easiest to grasp.
 It receives an early articulation in Augustine’s City of God, where he writes, “It is the iniquity on the part of the adversary that forces a just war upon the wise man.”
 In other words, since conflict is undesirable, it can only be initiated for a good reason, and this reason can only be the avenging or prevention of some genuine wrong.
 In military conflicts, the initial wrong need not be perpetrated against the exact country that intends to avenge it; for instance, it may have been perpetrated against one’s allies, or against some innocent third party that is not an ally but needs help nevertheless, as Francisco de Vitoria alleges in his just war account.
 It may even be a wrong that has not yet taken place but is imminent; the tradition allows for some flexibility.
 But the essential point is that good people do not go to war except to address a clear wrong of some kind.

 At first glance, this requirement might appear overly broad.
-Excluding wars of conquest and sheer aggression, what does it not legitimate?
-In actuality, though, just cause excludes a range of justifications for war that Americans might otherwise be amenable to.
+It excludes wars of conquest and sheer aggression, but what else does it not legitimate?
+In fact, just cause excludes a range of justifications for war that Americans might otherwise be amenable to.
 For one, it disallows wars fought merely to maintain a favorable balance of power.
 Realists traditionally argue that any potential insecurity in the international realm justifies war.
 In contrast, just war thinkers believe that risk is unavoidable in politics, and that any attempt to establish perfect security is unreasonable and bound to produce evil.
-The seventeenth-century theorist Hugo Grotius puts it this way: “A doctrine repugnant to every principle of justice” is the idea that war can be waged because of the mere “possibility that violence may be some day be turned on us.”
+The seventeenth-century theorist Hugo Grotius puts it this way: “A doctrine repugnant to every principle of justice” is the idea that war can be waged because of the mere “possibility that violence may some day be turned on us.”

 When it comes to actual war, Americans usually reject realist arguments in favor of just war arguments.
 But in domestic politics, where language of war seems merely metaphorical and the moral stakes are less apparent, realism is more prevalent.
 Consider this quote from a 2015 article by journalist Matthew Yglesias about then-presidential candidate Hillary Clinton: